 Nirenberg has received several awards and honors, notably the American Mathematical Society’s Bôcher Prize in 1959, the Jeffrey-Williams Prize of the Canadian Mathematical Society in 1987, and the Steele Prize of the AMS in 1994 for Lifetime Achievement.
 In 1982, Nirenberg was the first recipient in mathematics of the Crafoord Prize, established by the Royal Swedish Academy of Sciences in areas not covered by the Nobel Prizes.
 He shared the award with Vladimir Arnold.
 In 2010, Nirenberg received the inaugural Chern Medal, given by the International Mathematical Union and the Chern Medal Foundation.

-For more on Nirenberg’s life and contributions, please view the video created by the Simons Foundation.
+For more on Nirenberg’s life and contributions, please view the Simon Foundation's Science Lives video.

 About NYU’s Courant Institute of Mathematical Sciences: